How to Regrow Your Grocery List and Get Free Food

 Image illustrates how to regrow your grocery list with potatoes.

-Growing sweet potato slips is a fun and rewarding way to turn one organic sweet potato into dozens of new plants.
-I start by placing a healthy, unpeeled sweet potato in a jar of water—either suspending it with toothpicks or laying it flat in a shallow dish—making sure half is submerged.
-I set it in a sunny window, and within a couple of weeks, leafy shoots called “slips” began to sprout.
+Growing sweet potato slips is a fun, hands-on way to regrow from scraps and expand your grocery list for free.
+I start with a healthy, unpeeled organic sweet potato and place it in a jar of water—either suspended with toothpicks or laid flat in a shallow dish—so that about half is submerged.
+I set it in a sunny window, and within a couple of weeks, leafy shoots called “slips” start to sprout.
+I also started regrowing the slips in soil in my indoor mini greenhouses.
+You can check out how I do this in my post in the link below.

-Once they’re about 4–6 inches long, I gently twist them off and place each slip in its own jar of water to grow roots.
-After they’ve developed a strong root system, I transplant them into the garden or a large container.
-It’s amazing how one sweet potato can multiply into a whole patch of free, homegrown food!
+When the slips reach 4–6 inches, I gently twist them off and place each one in its own jar of water to grow roots.
+Once they develop a strong root system, I transplant them into the garden or a large container.
+With this method, regrowing food in water turns a single sweet potato into dozens of plants, giving you a continuous supply of fresh, organic vegetables without buying new ones!

 Garlic (one head grows 10 to 12 garlic plants)